Networks-it-uc3m/FISHY-Sandbox-development/Guides/README.md

     **This name can be chosen at will.

-    Here is important to add a few lines on the containers specs that allows to run the networking functions.
+    It is also important to add a few lines on the containers specs to provide the pods with the corresponding permissions to manage their network interfaces.
 These are:

     ![ann2](https://user-images.githubusercontent.com/36893060/140508549-d10333a9-9f38-419d-8b94-23e20a3a8002.jpg)